j0shValdez/j0shValdez/README.md

 # <a href="https://www.linkedin.com/in/joshua-valdez-0a7838225/">Joshua Valdez</a>'s Cybersecurity Project Portfolio 🕵️

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+From Helicopter Rescue Swimmer to Cybersecurity Analyst.
+As a Navy veteran, I am leveraging my experience in high-pressure environments to bring a disciplined, problem-solving mindset to cybersecurity.
+Through hands-on projects, I focus on threat analysis, risk mitigation, and strengthening security operations.
+From vulnerability management to threat detection, I’m constantly learning and applying my skills.
+Check out my work—I’d love to share what I’ve built!

 ## ⚠️ Vulnerability Management Projects